skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They rest here for the night and then head to Fol Thron.

-They head for the Citadel, but as they pass by the Mages Guild they see the place is surrounded by a crowd.
+They head for the Citadel, but as they pass by the Mage's Guild they see the place is surrounded by a crowd.
 Skeeve stops to see what is going on.
 The place is surrounded by town guards, who are keeping everyone at a distance.